pterotype-project/pterotype/README.txt

 == Changelog ==
 ### 1.2.7
+- Fix a bug where an invalid DB state broke post federation

 ### 1.2.6
+- Add admin dashboard where users can update the site's Fediverse identity - site name, description, and icon

 ### 1.2.5
 - Add functionality to clean up database and tell federated servers when Pterotype is unintalled